mdn/content/files/en-us/webassembly/rust_to_wasm/index.md

 4. Reads your `Cargo.toml` and produces an equivalent `package.json`.
 5. Copies your `README.md` (if you have one) into the package.

 The end result?
-You have a package inside of the `pkg` directory.
+You have a package inside the `pkg` directory.

 #### A digression about code size